Personal Backup Version 5.2

 Monthly schedule

 The start time and start date can be selected as described above for a daily schedule.
-The backup can be started on a particular day of the month or on a particular day of the week.
-In addition you can determine in which months of the year the backup is to be performed.
+The backup can be started on particular days of the selected months or on particular days of selected a week of the selected months.
+Clicking the upper right button will open the Extended settings (see above).

 To enter the user account data click on Next.